 Certain resource limitations apply for purposes of determining eligibility for various cash assistance programs, such as the TANF, SFA, HEN, ABD, and PWA programs.
 A resource includes any asset owned by or available to the program applicant at the time of the application.
 An applicant may retain certain resources and not be ineligible for assistance because of having the resource.
 Exempt resources include, but are not limited to:

-The definition of "resource"” in the general definitions related to assistance program eligibility is expanded to exempt: the entire value of one vehicle, rather than a vehicle up to a value of $10,000; retirement funds, pension plans, and retirement accounts; and all other resources up to a value of $25,000, rather than up to $6,000.
+The definition of "resource" in the general definitions related to assistance program eligibility is expanded to exempt: (1) the entire value of one vehicle, rather than a vehicle up to a value of $10,000; (2) retirement funds, pension plans, and retirement accounts; (3) and all other resources up to a value of $25,000, rather than up to $6,000.

-A family receiving TANF benefits may earn and keep 100 percent of new earnings for up to six months before reverting to the current law policy of allowing the Department of Social and Health Services (DSHS) to disregard only one half of a family's earnings during each month of eligibility.
-A family is unable to receive TANF assistance if its monthly gross income exceeds the need standard, rather than the maximum earned income level as determined by the DSHS.
+A family receiving TANF benefits may earn and keep 100 percent of new earnings for up to six months before reverting to the current law policy of allowing the DSHS to disregard only one half of a family's earnings during each month of eligibility.
+A family is unable to receive TANF assistance if its monthly gross income exceeds 200 percent of the federal poverty level, rather than the maximum earned income level as determined by the DSHS.

 The list of those who qualify as having "good cause" for failure to participate in WorkFirst program components is expanded to include recipients of TANF benefits who are experiencing a hardship as defined in agency rule.